Things To Do In Athens, Greece

 Acropolis in Athens, Greece

-High on the hill in the middle of the city stands the glorious heart of Athens, the Acropolis, dating back to 5th century BC.
+High on the hill in the middle of the city stands the glorious heart of Athens, the Acropolis, dating back to the 5th century BC.
 Acropolis means ‘high city.’

 You can also visit the beautiful Acropolis Museum to see over 4,000 artifacts.